scorpionkz/parabole-recruitment-test-py3/SampleExamples/readme.txt

+The reviews need to be mapped to the predefined_aspects in the correct order of importance.

-Examples which will help you understand the input and output format present in the /examples subfolder.
+For more clarity, look into the input and their corresponding output files in /input and /output folders